Enable/Disable built-in Administrator account using Intune

 Troubleshooting

-Even after applying this policy, If built-in Administrator account may still not be enabled.
-The status of the deployment may show an Error Code 65000.
-Event Viewer logs also show that deployment has failed.
+Even after applying this policy, a built-in Administrator account may still not be enabled.
+The deployment’s status may show an Error Code 65000.
+Event Viewer logs also show that the deployment has failed.

-• Go to the Device and then Click on Start > Search for Event Viewer.
+• Go to the Device and Click Start > Search for Event Viewer.

 • Go to Applications and Services Logs > Microsoft > Windows > DeviceManagement-Enterprise-Diagnostics-Provider > Admin.